An Incident in the Rebellion of 1745: The Jacobite soldiers

 The eight Jacobite soldiers wear 20 different tartans between them.
-Tartan was often worn by the Jacobite forces and sympathisers to signify the defence of Scottish nationality, as well as distinct clans.
+This served as a reflection of the diverse amounts of Scottish clans which contributed troops, many of whom were conscripted, towards the Jacobite cause.
+The wearing of tartans would go on to be proscribed in the Dress Act 1746, though this was poorly enforced.
 They also wear white cockades in their bonnets, which show their allegiance to the Stuart cause.

-The highlanders are primitively armed – none carry firearms, instead they are armed with broadswords, dirks and targes (shields).
-Some have Lochaber axes, a nearly obsolete type of Scottish pole weapon.
-This may reflect Hanoverian, anti-Jacobite propaganda, which sought to portray the Jacobite highlanders as barbaric, backward and savage.
+The Jacobite troops depicted are armed with outdated weaponry – none carry firearms, instead being armed with broadswords, dirks, and targes (shields).
+Some are carrying Lochaber axes, an obsolete type of Scottish poleaxe.
+This may reflect Hanoverian anti-Jacobite propaganda, which sought to portray the Jacobite Highlanders as barbaric, backward and savage.

-The Jacobites had been poorly armed at the start of the rising.
-But by the time of Culloden, France and Spain had supplied them with around 5000 modern muskets and bayonets.
-Some Jacobites carried captured British Brown Bess muskets or Scottish-made pistols.
-It is known that all Jacobite soldiers were eventually armed with muskets, but some employed the tactic of firing one shot, then dropping their firearm to engage in hand-to-hand combat with their broadswords and dirks.
-James Ray, who was present during the battle on the government side, notes in his later book that this happened in the fighting the painting depicts.
+The Jacobites had been poorly armed at the start of the rising, due to the Disarming Act 1715.
+But by the time of Culloden, France and Spain had supplied them with around 5,000 modern muskets and bayonets.
+Some Jacobite troops carried captured Brown Bess muskets or Scottish-made pistols.
+It is known that all Jacobite Army soldiers were eventually armed with muskets, but some employed the tactic of firing one shot, then dropping their firearm to engage in hand-to-hand combat with their broadswords and dirks.
+This tactic was known as the Highland charge; James Ray, who was present during the battle on the government side, wrote in his later book that this happened in the fighting the painting depicts.

 The government soldiers

-The government troops depicted are grenadiers of the 4th King's Own (Barrell's) Regiment.
-The regiment fought on the left flank of the government army, at the southern end of the battlefield, and took the brunt of the Jacobite charge – it suffered the heaviest casualties on the government side, with 18 dead and 108 wounded out of 373.
-The regiment's commander was among the wounded, losing his left hand.
+The government troops depicted are grenadiers of William Barrell's Regiment of Foot.
+The regiment had fought the Jacobites three months earlier at the Battle of Falkirk Muir.
+At Culloden, it fought on the left flank of the government army, at the southern end of the battlefield, and took the brunt of the Jacobite charge – it suffered the heaviest casualties on the government side, with 18 killed and 108 wounded out of 373 total casualties suffered by government forces.
+Regimental commander Robert Rich was among the wounded, losing his left hand.
+In the painting, dead from both sides lie on the ground, indicating the ferocity of the fighting taking place.

 The soldiers can be identified as grenadiers by the mitre caps they wear, and would be the regiment's tallest, strongest and most experienced men.
-The most prominent soldier, nearest the viewer, wears a red sash that indicates he's an officer.
+The most prominent soldier, nearest the viewer, wears a red sash that indicates he is an officer.
 He is armed with a fusil – a smaller, lighter version of the muskets carried by his men.
+This was usual for grenadier officers; other officers carried a short pike or spontoon.
+Lord Robert Kerr was captain of the regiment's grenadier company and was killed during the battle.
+This officer, in a prominent and heroic pose, may be intended as a depiction of him.

-This was usual for grenadier officers.
-Other officers (such as the half-obscured one behind the group) carried a spontoon.
-In the distance, more soldiers can be seen, as well as part of the King's Colour, one of the regiment's flags.
+Behind the unit, drummers, another officer and more soldiers can be seen, as well as part of the King's Colour, one of the regiment's flags.